tgianko/deemon/selenese-runner/README.md

-# User Traces
+# Introduction

-To capture user traces we use Selenium IDE + Selenium IDE plugin for FireFox.
+This is a quick tutorial on how to install and use the toolchain Selenium IDE, Selenium IDE plugin, and our custom selenese-runner.

-# Install:
+# Installation

-Follow installation guide of Selenium IDE + Selenium IDE plugin.
+## Requirements

+User actions are recorded and replayed using Firefox.

+## Getting started

+Download and install:

+* Selenese IDE: Installation guide is here [http://www.seleniumhq.org/docs/02_selenium_ide.jsp](http://www.seleniumhq.org/docs/02_selenium_ide.jsp)
+* Selenese IDE plugin for Firefox: You can find it here [https://addons.mozilla.org/en-US/firefox/addon/selenium-ide/](https://addons.mozilla.org/en-US/firefox/addon/selenium-ide/)

+The other required component is `selenese-runner`.
+The original project is on GitHub, but we modified with a new feature to run test cases/suites generated with Selenese IDE in an interactive mode (See vilanoo2).

-# Generate trace files:
+# Generate trace files

+Selenese IDE can generate test cases and test suites reproducing user actions.
+To do that,

-2. Open FireFox and run the Selenium IDE
+1. Lunch FireFox and run the Selenium IDE (you can run it as popup or as independend window)
+2. Lunch the Web application under test
-3. Start a VM snapshop, and record a trace (it is very intuitive to do that)
+3. Interact with the HTML UI (it is very intuitive to do that, I am not going to give much more detail about that)
-4. From the Selenium IDE, save (or export..
-I don't remember the exact action) the file in HTML format.
-This format is specific for Selenium and contains actions written in Selenese
+4. Save test cases and test suites in HTML.

+## Test cases

+A test case is an HTML file containing a sequence of Selenese commands.
+A complete list of selenese commands can be found in the official documentation of Selenium ([http://docs.seleniumhq.org/docs/index.jsp](http://docs.seleniumhq.org/docs/index.jsp))

-A trace will look like that:
+A test case will look like that:

 ```html
 <?xml version="1.0" encoding="UTF-8"?>